Langkawi's High Box Jellyfish Risk Ignored

 Langkawi dodges a bullet, but it's visitors are in the crosshairs.

-Malaysia's tourism jewel, Langkawi, is a dangerous box jellyfish hotspot with the tragic 2025 death of a toddler continuing its long-established reputation for serious and fatal stings.
+Malaysia's tourism jewel, Langkawi, is a deadly box jellyfish hotspot with the tragic 2025 death of a toddler continuing its long-established reputation for serious and fatal stings.

 2025 Box Jellyfish Death Langkawi